JonasBne/cityrays-archived/README.md

 There are two databases hosted remote at MongoDB Atlas:

-- `cityrays-staging`: both teh development and staging environment connect to this database
+- `cityrays-staging`: both the development and staging environment connect to this database
 - `cityrays`: only the production environment connects to this database

 ## Deployment